molmod/psiflow/README.md

 Example configuration files for [LUMI](https://lumi-supercomputer.eu/), [MeluXina](https://luxembourg.public.lu/en/invest/innovation/meluxina-supercomputer.html), or [VSC](https://www.vscentrum.be/) can be found [here](https://github.com/molmod/psiflow/tree/main/configs).
 No additional software compilation is required since all of the heavy lifting (CP2K/ORCA/GPAW, PyTorch model training, i-PI dynamics) is executed within preconfigured [Apptainer](https://apptainer.org/)/[Singularity](https://sylabs.io/singularity/) containers which are production-ready for most HPCs.

 That's it!
-Contrary to frameworks like pyiron or aiida, psiflow does not require any databases or annoying web servers.
+Contrary to frameworks like pyiron or aiida, psiflow does not require any databases or web servers.
 The only requirement is that you set up a Python environment and provide a `config.yaml`.

 [**EXAMPLES**](https://github.com/molmod/psiflow/tree/main/examples)